cyberomin/cyberomin.github.io/_posts/2020-07-11-brand-loyalty.md

 ### Loyalty
 Brand loyalty is hard to build, especially in the face of increasing competition.
 Why should a person stick to a brand?
 While exceptional customer service is great and one that all business should take seriously, in most cases, it may not be enough.
-People will begin to want more if exceptional customer services become the common denominator(in an ideal world).
+People will begin to want more if exceptional customer service becomes  the common denominator(in an ideal world).

 So how else do you keep people coming back?
-I will suggest rewarding their behaviour and create a cool factor.
+I will suggest rewarding their behaviour and create a _cool_ factor in the process.
 This both helps the people feel great about their choices and benefits the brand too.

-Prints, radio, TV and in recent times, online have all been effective marketing tools.
-While there’s nothing generally wrong with these mediums, I, as a customer, will appreciate a tangible offer as a way of marketing.
+Prints, radio, TV and in recent times, online advertisement have all been effective marketing tools.
+While there’s nothing generally wrong with these mediums, I, as a customer, will appreciate a tangible reward as a way of marketing.
 It could be as simple as shopping vouchers.
 I strongly believe there’s a high likelihood of another person seeing this and wanting a piece of the action.

 But today, I will propose another form of reward; experiences.
 Give people experiences as a form of reward.
 I strongly believe people rarely forget experiences, especially if it makes them feel good about themselves.